stuajnht/HAP-for-iOS/FAQ.md

 > :information_source: These steps will need to be undertaken each time a user wants to log off if a device is in "Single" mode.
 If this is not intended, uninstall and reinstall the app to be able to choose a [different mode](#what-option-should-i-choose-after-the-initial-setup-personal-shared-or-single) on first login again.

 > :information_source: Users on the domain who are in the `Domain Admins` group are automatically logged out when the device is in "Single" mode.
 It is assumed that this group contains IT staff only, so when the device is initially being set up, you can log in and put it in "Single" mode, then log out quickly ready to hand it to a user.

+## Why are so many Privacy Purpose Permissions needed?
+Due to the inclusion of the [PermissionScope](https://github.com/nickoneill/PermissionScope) Cocoapod to simplify requests for permissions, there is an [issue](https://github.com/nickoneill/PermissionScope/issues/194) with how many permissions are requested compared to how many are ever used.
+The permissions this app uses are listed below:
+* Privacy - Camera Usage Description (`NSCameraUsageDescription`): Reserved for possible future use, so images or videos can be taken directly in the app and uploaded to the current folder, without needing to open the camera app first
+* Privacy - Photo Library Usage (`NSPhotoLibraryUsageDescription`): This allows for the ability to browse the photo and video library on your device to access the files in them to upload it to the HAP+ server.
+While it is possible to send the media file from the photos app to this app, this allows for a convenient way to access those items

+Any other Privacy Purpose Permissions that are shown *are not used*, but are needed to be included for the app to be submitted to the App Store